-The Canadian, Australian, British and American defence industries have a shared history of business cooperation and investment that dates back decades and continues today.
+The British, Australian, Canadian and American defence industries have a shared history of business cooperation and investment that dates back decades and continues today.
 All sides have prospered from their past and ongoing business relationships.

 With defence budgets in North America and Europe under severe pressure, there is ever greater need for closer collaboration between the defence and security industries of the four allied nations, as well as for lowering the barriers to trade between them.
 The four nations are not only exporters of equipment and components, but also significant importers and users.
 What is the outlook for the four national defence budgets?
 Are export reforms and defence trade treaties making a difference?
 How can the defence & security businesses deliver more through greater collaboration?

-These questions will be addressed by senior industry and government officials of the four nations at this Quadrilateral Defence & Security Conference to be held in Ottawa, Canada on 27 May 2014.
-The conference is being hosted by the Canadian Association of Defence & Security Industries (CADSI), in collaboration with the Australian Industry & Defence Network (AIDN), ADS (UK) and National Defense Industrial Association (NDIA) of the USA.
-It is timed to coincide with CANSEC, Canada's foremost defence technology showcase taking place on 28-29 May 2014 at the Ernst & Young Centre (formerly the CE Centre) in Ottawa, Canada.
-This showcase attracts a wide audience of customers that includes Canadian Government agencies and departments with an interest in the defence sector.
+These questions will be addressed by senior industry and government officials of the four nations at the upcoming Quadrilateral Defence & Security Conference to be held in Londong, Septmber 14, 2015.
+The conference is being hosted by the ADS (UK), in collaboration with the Canadian Association of Defence & Security Industries (CADSI), the Australian Industry & Defence Network (AIDN), and National Defense Industrial Association (NDIA) of the USA.
+It is timed to coincide with the world-renowned Defence & Security Equipment International (DSEi) Exhibition being held in London 15-18 Setpmber.

 Presentations from 2014

 Mr. Jeff Owen, Director, Capability & Future Business - Technology, Babcock International Group

 Shaping the market: U.S. Export Control Reforms and UK/Australia/U.S. Trade Treaties